 Attention!
 There are some exceptional rules when it comes to the tones.

-For example, 你好(nǐ hǎo), you should pronounce as: ní hǎo but the character are the same.
+For example, 你好(nǐ hǎo), you should pronounce as ní hǎo but the character is the same.

 For example, 一点一滴(yī diǎn yī dī ) will pronounce as: yì diǎn yì dī .

-When the character” 一” comes before words with fourth tone, its pronunciation becomes: yí , 2nd tone.
+When the character” 一” comes before words with a fourth tone, its pronunciation becomes yí, 2nd tone.

-For example, 一样( yī yàng ) will pronounce as ” yí yàng “.
+For example, 一样( yī yàng ) will pronounced as ” yí yàng “.

 3, Exceptional rule for the character 不(bù ).

-When “不” come before characters with fourth tone, to make the pronunciation easier, its fourth tone will change to second tone.
+When “不” comes before characters with the fourth tone, to make the pronunciation easier, its fourth tone will change to the second tone.

-For example,, 不对 ( bù duì ) will pronounce as “bú duì”.
+For example,, 不对 ( bù duì ) will be pronounced as “bú duì”.